 Follow these instructions when emailing your cover letter:

 1. Follow company instructions

-Email cover letters can generally be sent one of two ways: as an email attachment or as the body of your email.
+Email cover letters can generally be sent in one of two ways: as an email attachment or as the body of your email.
 Before sending your cover letter, check the company’s job application guidelines.
-Some companies prefer attachments, while others prefer it to be in the body of your email message.
+Some companies prefer attachments, while others prefer them to be in the body of your email message.
 Keep in mind that if you don’t follow the employer’s instructions, your application may not be considered.